What is Cannabis Flower?

 Cannabinoids

 The two major cannabinoids are THC and CBD.
-There are many more cannabinoids such as CBC, CBG, and CBN.
-THC and CBD affect users by interacting with specific receptors located at different parts of the nervous system.
-The main cannabinoid receptors are CB1 and CB2.
+There are many more cannabinoids, such as CBC, CBG, and CBN.
+THC and CBD affect users by interacting with specific receptors in different parts of the nervous system.
+The primary cannabinoid receptors are CB1 and CB2.

 Flower